VRConservation/fbabook/_build/html/_sources/chapters/monitoring.md

-# Measuring Success
+# Monitoring on a shoestring
+How to measure organizational and business success when you have little to no budget

+## Background
 Monitoring, Evaluation, Accountability, and Learning (MEAL) is crucial for ensuring the effectiveness and success of projects, as well as long-term organizational and business viability.
-MEAL enables organizations to make informed decisions and adapt strategies in real time by systematically tracking progress, assessing outcomes, and maintaining transparency.
+MEAL enables organizations to make informed decisions and adapt strategies in real time by

+🎯 Systematically tracking progress <br>
+🎯 Assessing outcomes and analyzing data <br>
+🎯 Maintaining transparency <br>
+🎯 Creating a culture of learning, sharing results and creating opportunities to compare projects across landscapes, hopefully finding solutions to broader conservation challenges <br>

 This comprehensive approach helps identify and address issues early and fosters a culture of continuous improvement.
 Effective MEAL practices enhance accountability to stakeholders, ensure resources are used efficiently, and contribute to the overall sustainability and impact of projects.
 Despite the importance of MEAL, donors rarely provide adequate funding for it.
-Given this reality, you must find ways to implement MEAL with whatever resources - personnel, time, and budget - are available.
+Given this reality, you must find ways to implement MEAL with whatever resources—personnel, time, and budget—are available.
 This quick-step guide will get you started.

 ```{admonition} Definitions
 **Monitoring** involves tracking project activities and progress.<br>